This also applies to cable, chain, and webbing.

 The Gear Licensing dialog shows the industries that you have licensed.
 Industries that you haven't licensed are displayed in light gray.

-If you open a vRigger file or insert a snippet that contains gear from an industry that you have not licensed, a message will be displayed on your screen and the unlicensed gear will be removed from the workspace.
+If you open a vRigger file that contains gear from an industry that you have not licensed, a message will be displayed on your screen and the unlicensed gear will be removed from the workspace.

 Click the Enter License Key button to enter a new license key.